Dev Documentation

 This loads the entire VCF into memory, so use with caution for large files.

-strvcf_annotator.core.vcf_processor.generate_annotated_records(vcf_in: VariantFile, str_df: DataFrame, parser: BaseVCFParser = None, somatic_mode: bool = False, ignore_mismatch_warnings: bool = False, mismatch_truth: str = 'panel') Iterator[VariantRecord][source]
+strvcf_annotator.core.vcf_processor.generate_annotated_records(vcf_in: VariantFile, str_panel_gz: str, parser: BaseVCFParser = None, somatic_mode: bool = False, ignore_mismatch_warnings: bool = False, mismatch_truth: str = 'panel') Iterator[VariantRecord][source]

 Generator yielding annotated VCF records.